Automattic/wp-calypso/docs/new-component-checklist.md

 ## Browser Support

 Has the component visual quality and accuracy been assessed across Safari, Chrome, Firefox, IE, and other browsers across relevant devices?
 Please adhere to our [browser support requirements](../README.md#browser-support).

+## Documentation

+Please use the [documentation template](component-readme-template.md) for documenting the new component.